 If a negligent party causes you to get injured, you will probably want to know how much you can receive in compensation.
 Personal injury claim amounts will often vary from case to case.
 A victim who sustains a permanent disability will likely receive a higher settlement than one who gets away with minor bruises.
 That said, knowing what goes into calculating damages can give you an idea of what to expect.

 Remember, no two personal injury claims are the same.
-The best way to determine how much your case is worth is to consult a Personal Injury Attorney Los Angeles.
+The best way to determine how much your case is worth is to consult a Los Angeles Personal Injury Attorney with El Dabe Ritter Trial Lawyers.

 Average Settlement Amounts